l-lawliett/laravelmovietest/README.md

 For windows in the search bar type cmd and hit enter

 Type Terminal and hit Enter

+Run Composer Install on the directory if the above is install from the Terminal

 Next you type cd in the terminal and it is best to drag the folder onto the terminal hit enter then do as follow